vintage254/what-happens-when/README.rst

   single HTTP request could potentially leave the user vulnerable to a `downgrade attack`_, which is why the HSTS list is included in modern web browsers.)
+* However, it's important to note that even if a website is not explicitly included in the HSTS list, it can still enforce an HSTS policy.
+In such cases,
+* when a user initially accesses the website via HTTP, the server responds with a header indicating that future requests should only be made via HTTPS.
+  This mechanism helps protect users from potential downgrade attacks, where an attacker tries to force communication over insecure HTTP instead of secure HTTPS.
+* Furthermore, modern browsers also employ additional security measures, such as certificate pinning, to further enhance the trustworthiness of HTTPS connections and mitigate potential security risks associated with HSTS policies.

+Overall, the integration of HSTS and the preloaded HSTS list into web browsers significantly improves the security of web browsing by promoting the use of HTTPS and protecting users from various types of attacks.
 DNS lookup
 ----------